-The CAPM is extremely appealing at an intellectual level: It is logical and rational, and once someone works through and understands the theory, his or her reaction is usually to accept it without question.
+The CAPM is extremely appealing on an intellectual level: It is logical and rational, and once someone works through and understands the theory, his reaction is usually to accept it without question.
 However, doubts begin to arise when one thinks about the assumptions upon which the model is based, and these doubts are as much reinforced as reduced by the empirical tests.
-Our own views as to the current status of the CAPM are as follows:
+Our own views on the CAPM's current status are as follows.

 - 1. The CAPM framework, with its focus on market as opposed to stand-alone risk, is clearly a useful way to think about the risk of assets.
 Thus, as a conceptual model, the CAPM is of truly fundamental importance. - 2.
 When applied in practice, the CAPM appears to provide neat, precise answers to important questions about risk and required rates of return.
 However, the answers are less clear than they seem.
 The simple truth is that we do not know precisely how to measure any of the inputs required to implement the CAPM.
 These inputs should all be ex ante, yet only ex post data are available.
-Further, historical data on $\bar{r}{M}$ , $r{RF}$ , and betas vary greatly depending on the time period studied and the methods used to estimate them.
-Thus, although the CAPM appears precise, estimates of $r_i$ found through its use are subject to potentially large errors. - 3.
+Furthermore, historical data on \bar{r}M , r{RF} , and betas vary greatly depending on the time period studied and the methods used to estimate them.
+Thus, even though the CAPM appears to be precise, estimates of r_i found through its use are subject to potentially large errors.13 - 3.
 Because the CAPM is logical in the sense that it represents the way risk-averse people ought to behave, the model is a useful conceptual tool. - 4.
 It is appropriate to think about many financial problems in a CAPM framework.
 However, it is important to recognize the limitations of the CAPM when using it in practice.

 What are the two major types of tests that have been performed to test the validity of the CAPM?
-Explain their results.
-(Beta stability and slope of the SML.)
+(Beta stability; slope of the SML) Explain their results.
 Are there any reasons to question the validity of the CAPM?
 Explain.